All Episodes

 I believe it's required by law if you live in the United States.

-Um, yeah, but it depends.
+Yeah, but it depends.

-So what happens is these are generated automatically from the actual payment services, they send it to you at the end of the year for you to add to the taxes that uh the to the rest of your tax paperwork.
+They send it to you at the end of the year for you to add to the taxes to the rest of your tax paperwork.

-So it the threshold, it's either 600 or it's 2,000 collectively over the course of an entire fiscal year.
+So the threshold, it's either 600 or it's 2,000 collectively over the course of an entire fiscal year.

-Very, you know, a multitude of ways.
+Very, you know, multitude of ways.

 And look, I mean, just to give X the benefit of the doubt, which is fair in this, they're clearly, you know, still kind of in the growth phase, right?